Memory-Efficient Nonequilibrium Green's Function Framework Built On Quantics Tensor Trains

 The main obstacle in the current implementation is the large number of iterations needed for convergence with globally updated Kadanoff-Baym equations and their instability.
-A promising solution is the application of patching schemes \cite{Shinaoka2023}, where the Green's functions are partitioned over several small tensor trains defined on subdomains of the contour.
-Not only does this allow to grow the contour as the calculation proceeds, but it should also further improve the $D(t_\mathrm{max})$ scaling.
-Such a partitioning can be viewed as a generalization of the hierarchical method of Ref.~\cite{Kaye2021} and at least the memory scaling $O(t_\mathrm{max}\log t_\mathrm{max})$ should be achievable.
+A promising solution are patching schemes \cite{Shinaoka2023}, wherein the NEGFs are partitioned over several small tensor trains defined on subdomains of the contour.
+Not only does this allow to grow the contour as the calculation proceeds, utilizing causality, but it should further improve the $D(t_\mathrm{max})$ scaling.
+Such a partitioning is a generalization of the hierarchical method of Ref.~\cite{Kaye2021} and at least the memory scaling $O(t_\mathrm{max}\log t_\mathrm{max})$ should be achievable.
 Judging by the saturation observed here, it could be even better.
-Since the quantics representation works with exponentially fine grids and in principle allows to compress also the $\mathbf{k}$-dependence, it is a variant of the hierarchical scheme which promises highly economical and efficient long-time simulations.
+We will explore causality-based solutions of the KBE using QTT patching schemes in upcoming papers.
+Since the quantics representation utilizes exponentially fine grids and in principle allows to compress also the $\mathbf{k}$-dependence, it is a variant of the hierarchical scheme that promises highly economical and efficient long-time simulations.
+We expect that applications with new physical insights will follow in future works making use of our methodology.